godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Criminal/Sneakery.md

 > [!note]+ ##### Conceal ●
 > [[Manipulate]], [[Secret]]
 >- - -
 >  You attempt to hide an object on your person in an inconspicuous way.
-Whenever you pass by a creature you are attempting to Conceal an object from, make a secret **Sneak** contest against the observer's passive **Perception**.
+Whenever you pass by a creature you are attempting to Conceal an object from, make a secret **Sneakery** contest against the observer's passive **Perception**.
 >
 >  You can also Conceal an object somewhere other than your person.
-In this case, creatures Searching the area make a **Perception** contest against your passive **Sneak** to try to find the object.
+In this case, creatures Searching the area make a **Perception** contest against your passive **Sneakery** to try to find the object.
 >
 >  On a success, the object is [[Unknown]] to the observer.
 On a failure, it is found.

 > [!note]+ ##### Hide ●
 > [[Secret]]
 >- - -
 >  You use nearby cover or the shadows that envelop you to become [[Hidden]] from creatures that are observing you.
-Make a **Sneak** contest against the **Perception** of creatures that are observing you.
+Make a **Sneakery** contest against the **Perception** of creatures that are observing you.
 On a success, you become [[Hidden]]

 > [!note]+ ##### Sneak ●
 >[[Move]], [[Secret]]
 >- - -
 >  You try to move from one place to another while remaining undetected.
-Move up to half your Speed; at the end of this movement, make a secret **Sneak** contest against the passive **Perception** of any creature you were [[Hidden]] from or [[Unknown]] to at the start of your movement.
+Move up to half your Speed; at the end of this movement, make a secret **Sneakery** contest against the passive **Perception** of any creature you were [[Hidden]] from or [[Unknown]] to at the start of your movement.
 You automatically fail this contest against any creature you are not concealed from.
 On a success, you are undetected by the creature(s) during your movement and remain so at the end of it; you become [[Unknown]] to creatures observing you.
 On a failure, you slip up, giving away your position, though you remain [[Hidden]].
 On a critical failure, you are immediately spotted, becoming observed!

 - - -
 # Perks